Custom Fishing BVI Yacht Charters

 - Fax: (284) 468 2781website: www.bvicfd.org email: email@example.com

-If you are booking through the H2O Luxury Yachts Team, we will be happy to obtain your fishing license for you, whether you are on a bareboat or crewed charter.
-The cost is generally around $45.00 per person.
+If you are booking through the H2O Luxury Yachts Team, we will happily obtain your fishing license, whether on a bareboat or crewed charter.
+The cost is generally around $60.00 per person.